ymich9963/mdnotes.nvim/README.md

 - Use `:Mdn heading next/previous` to easily navigate headings.

 ### 💁 Formatting
 - Toggle inline links with `:Mdn inline_link toggle` which pastes your copied text over the selected text or word under cursor.
-This command also removes the inline link.
+This command also removes the inline link and saves it to be used later with the same command.
 - Toggle the appropriate formatting with `:Mdn formatting bold/italic/inline_code/strikethrough_toggle`.
 - Automatically continue your ordered/unordered/task lists.
 Works with `<CR>`, `o`, and `O` and can be disabled.
 - Automatically renumber your ordered lists (`auto_list_renumber = true` by default, can also be done manually).